CopernicaMarketingSoftware/Documentation/SMTPeter/personalization.md

 # Personalization

 With SMTPeter you can easily personalize your mailings.
-You simply add some personal data about the recipient(s) and send this together with your [message template](programming) to SMTPeter.
+You simply [send personal data](personalization/data) about the recipient(s) together with your [message template](programming)\
+to SMTPeter.
 SMTPeter will rewrite your template given the data into a personalized mail.
 A template can be simple, where only some names have to be filled in, or very complex where the content is completely personalized based on the age, gender, and the